cloudmesh-community/sp20-516-238/chapter/ai-azure-bot.md

 Azure bot framework offers an integrated set of tools and services to facilitate this process. \SDKs exist for C#, JavaScript, TypeScript & Python.

 It also provides a variety of samples that showcase many of the capabilities available through the SDK.
-These are great for developers looking for a more feature rich starting point.[@sp20-516-238-azure-bot-samples]
+These are great for developers looking for a more feature rich starting point [@sp20-516-238-azure-bot-samples].

 ## Pricing